A Bright First Day for Tidal Disruption Event: Discussion: Stream-stream collision's role in pre-peak time

 The rise-to-peak light curve for optical TDEs seems to be more related to radiative diffusion timescale than the fallback timescale \citep{metzger2016bright, van2021seventeen}.
 Our simulation results roughly agree with this picture that the radiative efficiency varies with mass fallback rate.
 A higher fallback rate tends to produce a more optically thick outflow, which can reduce the net luminosity by reducing the diffusion rate out of the photosphere.
 Hence, the luminosity is not strictly proportional to the mass fallback rates.

 Figure~\ref{fig:luminosity} shows the luminosities measured from the simulations.
 We measure the total luminosity by integrating the radiation flux on the boundary of the simulation domain $L_{\rm out}\sim\int\mathcal{F}_{\rm rad,out}dA$, with the exception that we truncate the measurement to surfaces interior to $r=40$, rather than integrating out to the outer radial boundary.
 We find that the measured luminosity is not sensitive to the choice of this enclosed radius as long as $r\gtrsim 35.0$.
 The measured luminosity includes both the diffusive and advective radiation fluxes on the $\theta$ and $\phi$ boundaries.
 We expect that the radiation advected through these boundaries will eventually be radiated from the photosphere, which we do not capture within the simulation domain in these directions.
 Hence, the timescale for this radiation to escape will be longer than estimated here, potentially leading to a lower peak luminosity but longer duration.
+Due to our relatively short simulation duration and the assumption of fixed mass fallback rates, our simulations can be thought of as modelling specific stages of the rising light curve.
+Capturing the full pre-peak luminosity rise requires consideration of time-dependent mass fallback rate in a global calculation domain that fully captures the photosphere.

 Figure~\ref{fig:luminosity} shows that prior to the collision, the debris streams are the primary sources of luminosity.
 As stream-stream collision happens, all the simulations produce a prompt luminosity of $\sim 10^{42-44}\rm erg~s^{-1}$, making it an important pre-peak emission source.
 For the A122 runs, around $t=0.12~(0.13\rm day)$, the stream-stream collision enhances the luminosity by about two to three orders of magnitude.
 The two simulations with different orbital parameters A90Edd1 and A122R95Edd1 produce similar order-of-magnitude emission as A122Edd1.